girst/solvitaire-mirror-of-git.gir.st/README.md

 ## TODO

  + TODO: duplicate card ♠A found in tableu
+ * TODO: make piles 0-indexed in klondike as well
  * TODO: sigcont handler!
  * TODO: DATA STRUCTURES FOR UNDO
 CURRENT DS FOR STACK/WASTE ("move over") IS INCOMPATIBLE WITH UNDO!!!!